 A student wishing to become a solicitor must meet certain examination requirements, be admitted as a student-at-law not more than six months after the date of commencement of the law course, and attend a six-month full-time practical skills course at the College of Law.
 The examination requirements will be satisfied by the possession of the LLB degree of the University.
-After successful completion of the College of Law course students are admitted as solicitors but must practise as emloyee solicitors for twelve months before embarking on independent practice as fully qualified solicitors.
+After successful completion of the College of Law course students are admitted as solicitors but are required to complete three years of restricted practice, of which the first twelve months at least must be as an employee solicitor, and to undertake a Continuing Legal Education Office Management Course before being entitled to practise on their own account.